andrlime/conkeldurr/README.md

 ![Conkeldurr](logo.png)

 ## Summary
-This is a domain specific language powered by OCaml that bridges CSV (and soon, maybe other) data into Typescript files with specific variable names and ordering for build-time importing by a React app, i.e. a build-time content organisation system.
-Additionally, to inject dynamic image content, this app supports uploading images to an AWS S3 bucket to not require importing images in frameworks like Vite.
+This is a domain specific language powered by OCaml that bridges CSV (and soon, maybe other) data into TypeScript files with specific variable names and ordering for build-time importing by a React app, i.e. a build-time content organisation system.

-A nice future direction is to support non-structured data (so like JSON, but in a more human-editable format) and support enum types.

-## Overview

 The goal of this project is to stream CSV data as a build-time CDN into a React app.
 Obviously, the data can be put as
 ```ts